-We are equipped to restore nearly any grooved medium, from early Victrola records to home recordings to dictaphone discs.
+We are equipped to handle just about any type of grooved medium, from early Victrola records to home recordings to dictaphone discs.
 If it's round and has a hole in the middle - we can restore it.
-The earliest disc recordings were recorded without electricity, with the musicians in front of a large horn, and the "brute force" of the sound pressure cutting the groove.
-Electrical recordings were a vast improvement, and began around 1925.
-Though commonly called "shellacs", commercial 78's are actually made of a material similar to that used for radio knobs.
-Though the material itself is quite durable, the steel-needle "record eaters" of the day treated the groove brutally.
+Though commonly called "shellacs", commercial 78's are actually made of a materal similar to that used for radio knobs.
+Though the material itself is quite durable, the steel-needle "record eaters" of the day treated the groove brutally, so there is often little left to restore on many old commercial 78's.

-Popular in the 1940's and 1950's were the so-called "acetate" discs, replacing the previous method of making records at home, which was cylinders.
+Popular in the 1940's and 1950's were the so-called "acetate" discs.
 They look like ordinary 78's, but have names like Recordio, Silvertone, Audiodisc, and so on.
 Most are aluminum-based, but glass was used during WW II when aluminum was in short supply, and many are even cardboard.
-They were made to be cheap and disposable, and 60 years later, these discs present many challenges to the restorationist, such as shrinkage, delamination, alligator surface, and so on.
+They were meant to be cheap and disposable, and 60 years later, these discs present many challenges to the restorationist, such as shrinkage, delamination, alligator surface, and so on.
 While the results may not always be spectacular, we can usually recover the voices from deteriorated acetates.
+Especially notorious are the "Voice-o-Graph" records, made in coin-operated recording booths in the 1940's and 1950's.
+The sound quality is always awful.

-We do not try to achieve a dead-silent background with source material that is inherently poor and noisy, such as paper records.
-While a silent background can be initially impressive, the cost is too high in terms of digital artifacts and loss of signal.
-We will always remove as much undesirable noise as is possible with today's technology, but will never push that technology to the point where it will harm the original content of the recording.
+We do not try to achieve a dead-silent background with source material that is inherently noisy, such as paper records.
+While a silent background can be initially impressive, the cost is high in terms of digital artifacts and other unpleasantness.
+We will always remove as much undesirable noise as is possible with today's technology, but will never push that technology to the point where it will leave a degraded signal.
+Things like digital artifacts and noise pumping are forever - once introduced into a signal, they can never be removed.
 We feel that a natural-sounding voice with a small amount of background noise is preferable to a quiet background with a voice that sounds like a bad cell phone.

 Albums Tapes 78 RPM Wires Samples Prices